saoirse-defi/milestone2-vanilla/README.md

 As mentioned above, the point and click method was chosen as user input.
 This introduced a UX issue that would look disconcerting to the end user.
 Depending on where the user clicked, the sprite would appear either upside down or at the incorrect angle.
 Due to this, circular sprite was chosen for the player.
+This allows the sprite to appear the same, no matter the angle or direction of user input.

 ###### Enemy Sprite (Alien Drone Ship)

 ![Enemy Sprite](sprites/enemy.png)

 When choosing the enemy sprite, I wanted the design to give the user a sense of mortality and dread.
-The ship had to look like it belonged to a terrifying alien race.
+The ship had to look like it belonged to a terrifying alien race hellbent on conquering human civilisation.

 ###### Gate Sprite (Used to thin Alien hoarde)